backmarket-oss/terraform-provider-postgresql/website/docs/r/postgresql_database.html.markdown

   the database, you must be a direct or indirect member of the specified role, or the username in the provider must be superuser.

+* `search_path` - (Optional) Alters the search path of this new database.
+Note that due to limitations in the implementation, values cannot contain the substring `", "`.

 ## Import Example

 `postgresql_database` supports importing resources.
 Supposing the following